 Asylum seekers who arrived in Australia by boat on or after 19 July 2013 form a second cohort of people subject not only to offshore processing, but also a permanent ban on settlement in Australia if found to be refugees.
 Between July 2013 and December 2014, more than 1,300 male asylum seekers were sent to the ‘regional processing centre’ (RPC) on Manus Island in PNG.
 This centre was meant to accommodate only adult males, but it is believed some minors were also sent there by mistake.
 More than 1,350 men, women and children were sent to the RPC in Nauru.
 People in this group may be brought back to Australia temporarily in certain circumstances (such as to receive medical treatment or give birth), at which point they are called ‘transitory persons’.
 However, all transitory persons must be sent back offshore as soon as the reason for their return to Australia is resolved.

 Since July 2013, successive Australian governments have consistently stated that no refugees will ever be resettled from Nauru or PNG in Australia.
 It was previously thought some refugees might be able to remain in Nauru or PNG on a permanent basis, but integration prospects have remained limited.
-As of December 2020, 900 refugees had been resettled to another country – 870 to the United States, pursuant to a resettlement agreement between that country and Australia; 7 to Cambodia, under another controversial agreement with Australia; and 23 to other countries.
+As of 30 June 2021, 1003 refugees had been resettled to another country – 968 to the United States; 11 to Canada; 7 to Cambodia; and 17 to other countries.
 New Zealand has also extended a resettlement offer but Australia is yet to accept it.

 This factsheet serves an introduction to the Kaldor Centre’s series of resources on offshore processing.